jeod13/katacoda-scenarios/development-operation-team/test1/intro.md

 This scenario guides the user through all the steps required to install KubeVirt on a Kubernetes cluster and run a Virtual Machine.

-On completing this scenario, the user will learn the following skills:
+On completing this scenario, the user will learn the following skills:<br />
-Install WordPress plugin
+Install WordPress plugin<br />
 Protect user's personal identifiable information using SSL and HTTPS